ariadne-cps/website/content/tutorial.md

 In this section we provide information on how to analyse a system, in terms of [finite time simulation](#31---finite-time-simulation), [finite time rigorous evolution](#32---finite-time-rigorous-evolution), [finite time rigorous evolution using a grid](#33---finite-time-rigorous-evolution-using-a-grid) and [infinite time rigorous evolution](#34---infinite-time-rigorous-evolution).

 The first step is the preparation of a C++/Python executable.
-Let us examine the tutorial [file](https://github.com/ariadne-cps/ariadne/blob/master/tutorials/hybrid_evolution/hybrid_evolution_tutorial.cpp) from the top.
+Let us examine the [C++](https://github.com/ariadne-cps/ariadne/blob/master/tutorials/hybrid_evolution/hybrid_evolution_tutorial.cpp)/[Python](https://github.com/ariadne-cps/ariadne/blob/master/python/tutorials/hybrid_evolution_tutorial.py)  files from the top.
 To work with the Ariadne library it is necessary to start by including the top header for user consumption (C++) or to import the pyariadne module (Python):

 {{% tabs %}}{{% tab "C++" %}}```
 #include <ariadne.h>